-- Before speaking in any PJM proceeding, all participants must identify themselves and the organization(s) that they are employed by, representing, or participating on behalf of, so all participants are aware of their presence and on whose behalf they are participating; - o in the case of consultants or agents, the speaker should identify the clients or supporting entities if one or a few, and if the clients have not specifically requested anonymity, else characterizing the clients or supporting entities in some manner, e.g. industrial customers or wind developers. - PJM, the MMU, OPSI and its members, Members, or consultants/agents of any of the foregoing may keep detailed notes of proceedings and distribute those within their own organizations or to those they represent; (i.e., private communications between consultants, agents, and the members); - to encourage engaged, open dialogue, PJM, the MMU, OPSI and its members, Members, or consultants/agents of any of the foregoing and other participants (including the media): - o shall not disseminate (to the general public) detailed transcriptional meeting notes nor notes prepared from brainstorming sessions including white board notes; - o shall not create audio, video, or online recording or transcription of meetings (this requirement shall not preclude PJM from recording stakeholder meetings for internal and training purposes); - o broadcast of meetings for participant access by PJM is permissible; - o for all subcommittees, task forces, and committees other than the MC and MRC, it is understood that participants shall not be quoted by the media by name or organization, unless permission is given to the media by the speaker; and
+- Before speaking in any PJM proceeding, all participants must identify themselves and the organization(s) that they are employed by, representing, or participating on behalf of, so all participants are aware of their presence and on whose behalf they are participating; - o in the case of consultants or agents, the speaker should identify the clients or supporting entities if one or a few, and if the clients have not specifically requested anonymity, else characterizing the clients or supporting entities in some manner, e.g. industrial customers or wind developers. - PJM, the MMU, OPSI and its members, Members, or consultants/agents of any of the foregoing may keep detailed notes of proceedings and distribute those within their own organizations or to those they represent; (i.e., private communications between consultants, agents, and the members); - To encourage engaged, open dialogue, PJM, the MMU, OPSI and its members, Members, or consultants/agents of any of the foregoing and other participants (including the media):

-- o for all senior committees, the MRC and MC, it is understood that members' comments may be attributed by name and organization and may be quoted by the media or others but such comments should not be quoted without the subject of attribution being consulted for clarification and accuracy. - notwithstanding the above, nothing shall preclude a stakeholder from speaking to the media about its positions; and - all participants in the stakeholder process shall have the following responsibilities: - o attend stakeholder process meetings and be prepared for the meetings; - o speak one at a time and be concise; - o stay on track with the agenda; - o share time including with those on the phone; - o not engage in personal attacks; - o minimize electronic distractions at meetings.
+- o Shall not disseminate (to the general public) detailed transcriptional meeting notes nor notes prepared from brainstorming sessions including white board notes; - o Shall not create audio, video, or online recording or transcription of meetings (this requirement shall not preclude PJM from recording stakeholder meetings for internal and training purposes); - o Broadcast of meetings for participant access by PJM is permissible; - o For all subcommittees, task forces, and committees other than the MC and MRC, it is understood that participants shall not be quoted by the media by name or organization, unless permission is given to the media by the speaker; and - o For all senior committees, the MRC and MC, it is understood that members' comments may be attributed by name and organization and may be quoted by the media or others but such comments should not be quoted without the subject of attribution being consulted for clarification and accuracy. - o All photographs must be approved by the subject(s) of the photo for use in print, newsletters, advertisements, marketing materials, electronic and social media.
+Photographers must obtain a written release from the subject(s) prior to taking their picture. - Notwithstanding the above, nothing shall preclude a stakeholder from speaking to the media about its positions; and - All participants in the stakeholder process shall have the following responsibilities: - o Attend stakeholder process meetings and be prepared for the meetings - o Speak one at a time and be concise; - o Stay on track with the agenda; - o Share time including with those on the phone; - o Not engage in personal attacks; - o Minimize electronic distractions at meetings.